philterd/philter-sdk-java/README.md

 # Philter SDK for Java

-The **Philter SDK for Java** enables Java developers to easily redact text using [Philter](https://www.mtnfog.com/products/philter/).
-Philter is an API-based product that identifies and manipulates sensitive information such as Protected Health Information (PHI) and personally identifiable information (PII) in natural language text.
+The **Philter SDK for Java** is an API client for [Philter](https://www.mtnfog.com/products/philter/).
+Philter identifies and manipulates sensitive information such as Protected Health Information (PHI) and personally identifiable information (PII) in natural language text.
 Philter is built upon the open source PII/PHI detection engine [Phileas](https://github.com/philterd/phileas).

 Refer to the [Philter API](https://philter.mtnfog.com/api/) documentation for details on the methods available.